Semm6/Whitelabel-webshop/PORTFOLIO.md

 ### 4. Exception testing

-On the images below you can see that i made some exception tests.
-The reason i made these tests is because i want to be able to see if my exceptions work if anything goes wrong.
+On the images below you can see that I made some exception tests.
+The reason I made these tests is because I want to be able to see if my exceptions work if anything goes wrong.
 This exception is custom made and you can call this exception where you want.

 <table>
   <tr>